ISA HIST Section

 Francesco Guicciardini Prize for Best Book in Historical International Relations

 • The Francesco Guicciardini Prize is given annually and recognizes the best book copyrighted in the previous calendar year(s) on subjects related to historical International Relations.
 Nor does it see History as a particular technique, such as the use of archives and other primary sources.
 Rather, it is aimed at histories of international relations and/or the use of history to illuminate theoretical, conceptual and analytical issues in IR.
 Nominated books should conduct careful historical analysis that produces significant insights into ongoing concerns in international studies.
-This year's prize (2023) will be open to books with a copyright of 2021 and 2022.
+For nominations in 2025, books with a 2024 copyright are eligible.

 • Recipients must be current members of ISA (at the time of the presentation of the award).